Los Banos, California: Government

-As of 2022, Paul Llanez is the mayor.
+As of 2025, Michael Amabile is the mayor.

 History and culture

 The Los Banos area was initially settled, according to Mexican land-grant records, in the 1840s.
-The first white settler in the area was Uriah Wood, who built his two-room cabin in 1859.
+The first Anglo-American settler in the area was Uriah Wood, who built his two-room cabin in 1859.
 The original site of Los Banos was located several miles from the current town center, about a mile and half west of the railroad near present-day Volta.
 The town was essentially a trading post and received its name when the post office was established and the Post Office Department designated the office "Los Banos" after the nearby creek.
 When the railroad arrived, Los Banos relocated to its present-day site.

 The first post office opened in 1873.

 Land and water rights were important to early Los Banos residents, but those rights were recognized only when the land and deed were registered.
 Sometimes, those rights depended on fleet footedness, as it did in the "race" between Los Banos residents Uriah Wood and Henry Miller.
 Wood, whose homestead was located off of Badger Flat Road, raced Miller to the land office in Stockton to insure his claim to the land would be recognized.
 After crossing the San Joaquin River, Wood paid the ferryman $5 to hold the boat on the east side of the river to insure he would gain sufficient distance from Miller to ensure he would reach the land office first.
 Wood succeeded and the seven sections that he registered cost him only 45¢ an acre.

 The centerpiece of downtown Los Banos is Henry Miller Plaza, honoring early California rancher Henry Miller.
 The 10 acre half-oval public plaza features a monumental scale bronze arrangement of Miller with cattle.
 At one time in the late 19th century, Miller was the largest land owner in the United States.
 The success of his business monopolized the California agricultural industry, funneling resources and supplies to create his prosperous company.
 Centered around cattle farming, the Miller and Lux Corporation ultimately transformed the San Joaquin Valley into what can be considered as a precursor to corporate farming and turning independent farmers into wageworkers.
 His company, the Miller & Lux Corporation, was headquartered in Los Banos on a site currently housing the Mexican restaurant España's and the Canal Farm Inn.

-Los Banos has a long history of Portuguese and Spanish immigrants, as do many of the nearby towns on the west side of the San Joaquin Valley.
+Los Banos has a long history of Portuguese, Italian, and Spanish immigrants, as do many of the nearby towns on the west side of the San Joaquin Valley.
 This is reflected both in local restaurants and in several festivals and parades that take place during the year.
 There is also a significant community of Basques.
 Los Banos is locally known for its annual May Day Fair during the first week of May.

 Los Banos is home to The Randall Fawcett House, a Frank Lloyd Wright designed Usonian home.

 A member of the Manson family, Susan Atkins attended Los Banos High School, before joining the family.